anthonyBgood/firebase-react-authetication/progress.md

 14/9/2019 SIGN UP WITH REACT AND FIREBASE

 16/9/2019 Sign In with React and Firebase
   Sign Out with React and Firebase
+  Session Handling with Firebase/React